Copacabana (Bolivia) in 3 Days

 Copacabana is small enough to rely on walking everywhere.
 The elevation is 3800 metres, so (certainly in my case) walking needs to be at a sedate pace.

 We stayed at the Hostal las Olas.
-I have travelled to 72 countries – that’s a lot of hotels.
-Hostal las Olas rates as one of my all time favourites.
+I have travelled to 80 countries – that’s a lot of hotels.
+Hostal las Olas rates as one of my all time favourites, with a whopping 9.7 rating on Booking.com.
 It’s quirky and unique.
 The rooms are lovely, the gardens are beautiful and the view is spectacular.
+And there are alpacas wandering around!

 Room at Hostal Las Olas